mangroves | Acrostichum in general

 Family Pteridaceae

 Where seen?
 This humungous fern is often seen in back mangroves, flourishing on mud lobster mounds and other higher ground along the coasts including reclaimed land.
-According to Giersen, it does not tolerate as much inundation by seawater as A. speciosum, and prefer bright, sunny areas.
-In cleared mangroves, this fern can dominate and become a nuisance.
+According to Giersen, it does not tolerate as much inundation by seawater as Piai lasu (A. speciosum), and prefers bright, sunny areas.
+In cleared mangroves, this fern can dominate and thus considered a nuisance plant.

-Features: The fronds are broader and longer (to about 4m long) than those of Piai lasu (A. speciosum) and young fronds are crimson red.
+Features: The leaflets are broader and longer (1-4m long) than those of Piai lasu (A. speciosum) and young fronds are crimson red.
 Rhizomes and base of the leaf stalks covered with scales up to 4cm long.
-Tips of fertile leaflets are covered with red-brown sporangia, sterile leaflets have a rounded tip.
+The first 5-8 pairs near the tips are fertile leaflets, the underside covered below with red-brown spores (sporangia).
+Sterile leaflets have a rounded tip sometimes with a small sharp point.

 See the main page on mangrove ferns for their human uses.